 To read more about the Northern Flicker, visit their page on All About Birds by clicking HERE.

-To read more about the Purple Finch, you can visit their page on All About Birds by clicking HERE.
+To read more about the House Finch, you can visit their page on All About Birds by clicking HERE.

 RED-BELLIED WOODPECKER (Melanerpes carolinus)